-Reflects the issuance of the aggregate principal amount of non-interest bearing Evercore LP notes that are payable in cash of \$6.1 million, and \$0.9 million of Class A common stock immediately - (a) following the closing of this offering (the "Evercore LP Notes"). - Reflects an adjustment to eliminate a minority interest of 19% in Protego's asset management subsidiary acquired by Evercore as part of the Protego Combination. - Reflects the fair value of 1,760,187 vested Evercore LP partnership units issued in connection with the purchase of Protego.
+Reflects the issuance of the aggregate principal amount of non-interest bearing Evercore LP notes that are payable in cash of \$6.1 million, and \$0.9 million of Class A common stock immediately - (a) following the closing of this offering (the "Evercore LP Notes"). - Reflects an adjustment to eliminate a minority interest of 19% in Protego's asset management subsidiary acquired by Evercore as part of the Protego Combination.

+Reflects the fair value of 1,760,187 vested Evercore LP partnership units issued in connection with the purchase of Protego.

-Reflects the elimination of Protego's shareholder equity accounts including retained earnings, accumulated other comprehensive income and additional paid-in capital. - Reflects net proceeds from the sale by us of 3,950,000 shares of Class A common stock pursuant to this offering, assuming an initial public offering price of \$19.00 per share of Class A common stock, the midpoint of the price range set forth on the cover page of this prospectus, less estimated underwriting discounts and commissions and expenses payable in connection with this offering and the related - Reflects repayment of the Evercore LP Notes issued to effect the Protego Combination using net proceeds from this offering of \$6.1 million and the issuance of \$0.9 million of Class A common stock and repayment of the outstanding amount under our line of credit of \$25 million.
+Reflects the elimination of Protego's shareholder equity accounts including retained earnings, accumulated other comprehensive income and additional paid-in capital.

+- Reflects net proceeds from the sale by us of 3,950,000 shares of Class A common stock pursuant to this offering at the initial public offering price of \$21.00 per share of Class A common stock, less underwriting discounts and commissions and estimated expenses payable in connection with this offering and the related transactions. - Reflects repayment of the Evercore LP Notes issued to effect the Protego Combination using net proceeds from this offering of \$6.1 million and the issuance of \$0.9 million of Class A common stock and repayment of the outstanding amount under our line of credit of \$25 million.

 - (w) Reflects the elimination of direct costs incurred through March 31, 2006 of this offering. - (x) Reflects a minority interest adjustment for the ownership of vested Evercore LP partnership units held directly by our Senior Managing Directors, assuming 3,950,000 shares of Class A common stock are issued in connection with this offering.
-Partnership units of Evercore LP are, subject to certain limitations, exchangeable into shares of Class A common stock of Evercore Partners Inc. on a one-for-one basis - (y) Reflects the anticipated one time grant of restricted stock units.
+Partnership units of Evercore LP are, subject to certain limitations, exchangeable into shares of Class A common stock of Evercore Partners Inc. on a one-for-one hasis - (y) Reflects the anticipated one time grant of restricted stock units.
 We intend to grant 2,300,000 restricted stock units to our non-Senior Managing Director employees at the time of this offering.
-200,000 of the restricted stock units will be fully vested and, as a result, we will record compensation and benefits expense at the time of this offering equal to the value of these fully vested restricted stock units.
+206,589 of the restricted stock units will be fully vested and, as a result, we will record compensation and benefits expense at the time of this offering equal to the value of these fully vested restricted stock units.
 Such expense has been excluded from the unaudited condensed consolidated pro forma statement of income as the charge is a non-recurring charge directly attributable to the acquisition.
-The remaining 2,100,000 of these restricted stock units will be unvested and will vest only upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Formation Transaction and the Protego Combination described above.
+The remaining 2,093,411 of these restricted stock units will be unvested and will vest only upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Formation Transaction and the Protego Combination described above.
 If and when these unvested restricted stock units vest, we will record compensation and benefits expense at the time of vesting equal to the grant date fair value of the Class A common stock of Evercore Partners Inc. deliverable pursuant to such restricted stock units, which would be calculated based on the initial public offering price of the Class A common stock.
-As a result, based on an assumed initial public offering price of \$19.00 per share, we expect to record compensation expense at the time of this offering equal to the fair value of the vested restricted stock units is sued of \$3.8 million and would record additional compensation expense at the time of twesting of the unvested restricted stock units of \$39.9 million if all such unvested restricted stock units were to vest.
-If the initial public offering price per share is higher than \$19.00, the compensation expense that we record will be greater.
+As a result, based on the initial public offering price of \$21.00 per share, we will record compensation expense at the time of this offering equal to the fair value of the vested restricted stock units is sued of \$44.0 million if all such unvested restricted stock units were to vest.